PrudhviRajChitturi/ISS-tracker-webapp-using-streamlit/README.md

 ---

 ## **⚖License**
-- This Project is open-source License
+- This Project is MIT Licensed.